For details of flood warnings, please visit the Environment Agency's website.

-- If you are travelling in remote areas ensure that family or friends know when you are leaving and your expected arrival time.
+- If you are travelling in remote areas make sure family or friends know when you are leaving and your expected arrival time.

-- Make sure mobile telephones are fully charged as emergency calls are free even if you have no credit.
+- Make sure mobile phones are fully charged - emergency calls are free even if you have no credit.

-- Check to make sure elderly or vulnerable neighbours are ok.
+- Check to make sure elderly or vulnerable neighbours are safe.

 - Do not put yourself at risk.

 This is a directory of flood protection products and services put together to help you protect your home or business against flooding.
-Whilst we cannot endorse any of the products, we are happy to provide the information to enable you to make informed choices.
+While we cannot endorse any of the products, we are happy to provide the information so that you can make informed choices.

-The National Flood Forum recommends that you visit the Environment Agency website before purchasing any flood protection products.
+The National Flood Forum recommends that you visit the Environment Agency website before you buy any flood protection products.

-You can also ring Floodline on 0845 988 1188 and ask for copies of their information booklets "Preparing for a Flood", "During a Flood" and "After a Flood".
-Links to these documents can be found on this website.
+You can also phone Floodline on 0845 988 1188 and ask for copies of their information booklets "Preparing for a Flood", "During a Flood" and "After a Flood".